 Rights in data also extend to students, fellows, or trainees under awards whose primary purpose is educational, with the authors free to copyright works without NIH approval.
 In all cases, NIH must be given a royalty-free, nonexclusive, and irrevocable license for the Federal government to reproduce, publish, or otherwise use the material and to authorize others to do so for Federal purposes.
 Data developed by a consortium participant also is subject to this policy.

 As a means of sharing knowledge, NIH encourages recipients to arrange for publication of NIH-supported original research in primary scientific journals.
 Recipients also should assert copyright in scientific and technical articles based on data produced under the grant where necessary to effect journal publication or inclusion in proceedings associated with professional activities.

-Journal or other copyright practices are acceptable unless the copyright policy prevents the recipient from making copies for its own use (as provided in 45 CFR 75.322).
+Journal or other copyright practices are acceptable unless the copyright policy prevents the recipient from making copies for its own use.
 The disposition of royalties and other income earned from a copyrighted work is addressed in Administrative Requirements-Management Systems and Procedures-Program Income.

 All recipients must acknowledge Federal funding when issuing statements, press releases, requests for proposals, bid invitations, and other documents describing projects or programs funded in whole or in part with Federal money.
 Each publication, press release, or other document about research supported by an NIH grant must include:

 - An acknowledgment of NIH grant support such as: